 History North Highlands

 The history of the North Highlands is a mix of ancient tradition created by Picts and Vikings to the more recent nuclear developments which saw the UK’s most northerly mainland town of Thurso grow from a population of 3,200 in 1955 to 9,000 by just 1963 as the Dounreay nuclear site was built, staffed and opened.
-The site is currently being decommissioned and continues to provide the bulk of employment in the area.
-The Recruit North Highlands and Caithness Chamber of Commerce office are based within Naver Business Centre which was originally built as a hostel for apprentices from the Dourneay site, you’ll find little fragments of it’s history throughout the county or Caithness.
+The site continues to provide the bulk of employment in the area.
+The Recruit North Highlands and Caithness Chamber of Commerce office are based within Naver Business Centre which was originally built as a hostel for apprentices from the Dourneay site, you’ll find little fragments of it’s history throughout Caithness and North Sutherland.

 People all over the world often have strong, emotional connections to The North Highlands for countless reasons.
 It’s so nice for us to hear of those when we chat with folk.
 It makes the world seem a much smaller place, be those connections memories, visits or family members.